 - 1. Interfund receivables and payables that are temporary borrowing and result from transactions involving cash or cash equivalents are recognized. - 2.
 Assets that normally convert to cash or cash equivalents (e.g., certificates of deposit, external cash pools, and marketable investments) that arise from transactions and events involving cash or cash equivalents are recognized. - 3.
-Liabilities for cash (or cash equivalents) held on behalf of others or held in escrow are recognized.
+Capital assets owned by the City net of their depreciable value. - 4.
+Liabilities for cash (or cash equivalents) held on behalf of others or held in escrow are recognized. - 5.
+Long-term liabilities held by the City for capital projects and improvements.

 The modified cash basis of accounting differs from GAAP primarily because certain assets and their related revenues (such as accounts receivable and revenue for billed or provided services not yet collected and other accrued revenue and receivables) and certain liabilities and their related expenses or expenditures (such as accounts payable and expenses for goods and services received but not yet paid and other accrued expenses and liabilities) are not recorded in these financial statements.
 In addition, other economic assets, deferred outflows, liabilities, and deferred inflows that do not arise from a cash transaction or event are not reported, and the measurement of reported assets and liabilities does not involve adjustment to fair value.
-Additionally, capital assets such as property and equipment, and long-term liabilities such as debt are only reported in the government-wide financial statements and in the notes to the financial statements.
+Additionally, capital assets such as property and equipment, and long-term liabilities such as debt are only reported in the proprietary funds and government-wide financial statements.